jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 * Mage Terraform templates

 ## Google Cloud Permissions
 Here we will make sure we have all the Google Cloud permissions needed for this project.
+In IAM & Admin in GCP, we can use the service account created previously with Owner level permissions.